 1. Fuses and Circuit Breakers: Fuses and circuit breakers protect the wiring and electrical circuit, not the circuit itself or the appliances and loads they’re connected to.
 This one is huge.
 Williams says he’s even talked to some electricians who were mistaken about the role of fuses and breakers.
 This means that if a current is high enough to damage the wiring, the fuse or breaker will detect this and open the circuit.
 However, unacceptably high currents can cause insulation damage and overheating that threaten to either damage electrical appliances connected to the circuit or cause combustible materials near the wiring to ignite.
 Rather than simply relying on fuses and circuit breakers, you need to ensure that wiring is properly sized and appropriate appliances are put on separate circuits.

 One common problem was the unfortunate habit—somewhat common during the 70s—of using aluminum wiring.
 Aluminum wiring will expand and contract when heated and cooled, causing loose connections that are extremely dangerous.
-To maintain the safety of your home, aluminum wiring must be retrofitted with copper “pigtails” that prevent these loose connections.
+To maintain the safety of your home, find an electrician near you to retrofit your aluminum wiring with copper “pigtails” that prevent these loose connections.

 Need to find a pro for your Electrical Wiring?Find Pros